Women, Infants & Children (WIC)

 We’ll show you how to make healthy, affordable meals for your family with nutrition tips and recipes.

 We help in giving your baby a healthy start.
-Through our prenatal education and food vouchers, we can help feed your baby long before delivery.
+Through our prenatal education and healthy foods, we can help feed your baby long before delivery.

 We want you to have the medical help you need.
 Get referrals for immunizations, health care and other programs like Medicaid and Healthy Kids.